 So if you need to fire up your members to help with an important effort, no problem.
 When you need to demonstrate to the public the necessity of your mission, I can help overcome resistance.
 As an advocate and a freelance non-profit writer, these are my areas of my expertise.
 I find being a copywriter for nonprofit organizations very rewarding.
 Whatever your social cause, if you’re looking for a non-profit writing service, be sure to request your free, no-obligation quote.

 Freelance Nonprofit Copywriter Demonstrates the Power of the Pen

 As a result, we succeeded in pushing the nearly dead HR2646 through the committee in which it had stalled.
 A year later, many of the monumental measures of this bill became the mental health care portion of the 21st Century Cures Act.
 It was signed into law by President Obama in December 2016.
 This was a long overdue victory for better mental health care for individuals with serious mental illness.
-I’ve since been credited as playing an instrumental role in getting these mental health care provisions enacted.
+I’m proud to say, I’ve since been credited as playing an instrumental role in getting these mental health care provisions enacted.